All Episodes

 We'll continue.

-It's the Sean Hannity show.
+It's the Sean Hannity Show.

-All right, 25 now till the top of the hour, 800 941 Sean.
+All right, 25 now till the top of the hour, 800-941.

 And the president drawing applause at the UN for blasting the Iranian murderous regime and warning Tehran's mullahs are still working on nuclear weapons.

-I think the funniest thing is calling Kim Jong-in Rocket Man again and again, and he will force us to defend ourselves, and Rocket Man is on a suicide mission.
+I think the funniest thing is calling Kim Jong-un-un Rocketman again and again, and he will force us to defend ourselves.

-For so many years, I have said there's really only one person on the world stage That gets and understands the difference of and has the moral clarity and understands the battle against evil in our time.
+For so many years, I have said there's really only one person on the world stage that gets and understands the difference of and has the moral clarity and understands the battle against evil in our time.

-One of strength, one of resolve, one of clarity, versus a president that blames America, apologizes for America, and is a classic appeaser in his time.
+But this is like a tale of two presidents, two visions, one of strength, one of resolve, one of clarity, versus a president that blames America, apologizes for America, and is a classic appeaser in his time.

 We'll start with Obama.

-It's 2015, it's before the United Nations.
+It's before the United Nations.

 Let's listen.

-Yes, in America, there is too much money in politics, too much entrenched partisanship, too too little participation by citizens, in part because of a patchwork of laws that makes it harder to vote.
+Yes, in America, there is too much money in politics, too much entrenched partisanship, too little participation by citizens, in part because of a patchwork of laws that makes it harder to vote.

-And we can only realize the promise of this institution's founding to replace the ravages of war with cooperation if powerful nations like my own accept constraints.
+And we can only realize the promise of this institution's founding, to replace the ravages of war with cooperation if powerful nations like my own accept constraints.

 Sometimes I'm criticized in my own country for professing a belief in international norms.